 Having once had a grandmother in the ICU doesn’t make you a top candidate for a role as an ICU nurse.
 Nor does having children make you a great school nurse.
 This kind of declaration will turn off your interviewer because parenting a child and caring for patients are two very different responsibilities, and one doesn’t prepare you for the other.

-How To Discuss Your Weaknesses
+How to Discuss Your Weaknesses in a Nursing Interview

 Most people you meet won’t ask you to point out your shortcomings in everyday conversation, but on job interviews, it’s a standard topic.
 Fortunately, your interviewer won’t expect you to be too hard on yourself.
 Everyone has something they’re great at and something they’re trying to improve upon, and these areas of improvement are the types of “weaknesses” you can mention in your interview.
 Monster.com suggests you state the professional weakness but emphasize the positive and add your solution for overcoming this shortcoming — because all weaknesses are opportunities for growth.